0ev/just-the-blogs/README.md

     <br><br><br>
 </p>

-Installation and usage is almost exactly the same as <a href="https://github.com/just-the-docs/just-the-docs">just-the-docs.
-Your mileage may vary with github pages as this repo was designed for localhosting with jekyll.
+This repo was designed for self hosting with jekyll.
+Github pages may require finicking.

 ## Basic installation
     Clone this repo into your machine.